strawlab/less-avc/README.md

   (intra) frame (also "keyframe") using PCM encoding.
 - Tests decode image with [`openh264`](https://crates.io/crates/openh264) and [ffmpeg](https://ffmpeg.org) to ensure encoded image is losslessly preserved.
+- Can be compiled without using the rust standard library `std`.
+In other words, the `no_std` attribute is specified.
+(A global allocator is required.)

 Desired but not implemented feature:
  - Support for other bit-depths and chroma sampling resolutions (e.g. 4:4:4).